rideWattly

 • ✔ Knee longevity

-The ideal crank length is not about choosing the longest arm for maximum leverage — it’s about balancing cadence, torque, joint angles, and riding style.
+The ideal crank length is about balancing cadence, torque, joint angles, and riding style.

 Recalculate Your Optimal Crank Length →